Shambhavi0212/50-Days-of-Coding-DSA-Level-2/Day 53 - Different Consecutive Characters/README.md

 📊 Problem Type: Greedy | String | Basic Counting

 📝 Today, I:
 Solved a binary string manipulation problem from CodeChef, where the goal was to ensure no two consecutive characters in the string are the same.
-The allowed operation was to insert characters (0 or 1) at any position to break such consecutive repetitions.
+The allowed operation was to insert characters (0 or 1) at any position to break such consecutive repetitions...

 📥 Example Input:
 3